Aggi Pidugu: Plot

-Veerendra, baffled by the twins' survival, sends Vedanda to track them down.
+Baffled by the twins' survival, Veerendra sends Vedanda to track them down.
 Meanwhile, Madhav and the Doctor are tending to Raja’s wounds when Vedanda and his men stumble upon them.
 Madhav defends himself and the Doctor, driving the attackers away.
 Veerendra grows suspicious of the Doctor’s activities, suspecting him of treason.
 He decides to visit the Doctor’s home, where he encounters Malathi, who is visiting Madhav.
 Veerendra becomes infatuated with her and decides to marry her, learning that she is the daughter of his staff member Rangaraju.

 When Malathi rejects his advances, Veerendra places her family under house arrest.
 Madhav, disguised, sneaks into the house and rescues Malathi, bringing her to Veerayya for safety.
 Veerendra soon learns of the deception and sends his soldiers to capture Malathi.
 Raja, upon meeting Malathi for the first time, is struck by her beauty and attempts to woo her.
 Veerayya scolds him, revealing that she is Madhav’s fiancée.
 Filled with guilt, Raja seeks out the Doctor, asking for poison.
 The Doctor calms him by explaining the unique bond between the brothers and reminding him of their duty to reclaim their kingdom.

 Meanwhile, Vedanda captures Malathi and takes her to Veerendra.
 Madhav, unaware of her capture, suspects his brother and confronts him.
 However, Roja intervenes and informs them that Malathi had escaped.
 Madhav sets out to rescue her.
 Veerendra prepares to marry Malathi and also imprisons the Doctor and Veerayya.
 Disguised as a diamond merchant, Madhav infiltrates Veerendra’s court and gains his trust.
 At the wedding ceremony, Madhav snatches the wedding chain from Veerendra and frees Malathi.
 Enraged, Veerendra arrests Madhav and beats him.
 Raja arrives to rescue his brother, and together they defeat Veerendra.

 The film concludes with the weddings of Madhav and Malathi, and Raja and Roja, restoring peace to the kingdom.